kollenl/training-r-intro/1-Introduction-to-R/readme.md

 - It’s a good idea to use a script so you can save your code
-- Open a new script by selecting “File” -> “New File” -> “R Script” and it will appear in the top left panel of RStudio
+- Open a new script by selecting "File" -> "New File" -> "R Script" and it will appear in the top left panel of RStudio

 ![RStudio open script](img/rstudio3.png)

-- This is basically a text document that can be saved (go to “File” -> “Save As”)
+- This is basically a text document that can be saved (go to "File" -> "Save As")
-- You can type and run more than one line at a time by highlighting and clicking the “Run” button on the script tool bar
+- You can type and run more than one line at a time by highlighting and clicking the "Run" button on the script tool bar

 ![RStudio many lines](img/rstudio4.png)